yannickperrenet/dotfiles/nvim/README.md

 Additional plugins can be loaded by running `:PluginInstall` in Vim, calling Vundle as our plugin manager.
 This will install the following plugins for you
 * [lightline](https://github.com/itchyny/lightline.vim): a light and configurable statusline/tabline plugin for Vim.
 I use it to style my statusline and tabline as well as determine what should be displayed on them.
-* [vim-fugitive](https://github.com/tpope/vim-fugitive): possibly the best Git wrapper of all time.
-Uses include displaying branch name in statusline (compatibility with lightline) and all other git magic from within vim.
-* [nerdtree](https://github.com/scrooloose/nerdtree): a file system explorer, allowing to browse directories, quickly open files and perform basic file system operations.
 * [vim-commentary](https://github.com/tpope/vim-commentary): comment stuff out without effort.
 * [vimwiki](https://github.com/vimwiki/vimwiki): a personal wiki for Vim.
 I use it for most of my note taking to make them searchable but also nicely editable and readable.
 * [comfortable-motion.vim](https://github.com/yuttie/comfortable-motion.vim): brings physics-based smooth scrolling to Vim.